slackapi/java-slack-sdk/docs/guides/interactive-components.md

 1. Build a reply message or surface to interact with the user further
 1. Respond with 200 OK as the aknowledgement

-Your app has to respond to the request within 3 seconds by `ack()` method for sure.
+Your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.
+For some of the requests including external selects, having valid parameters to the method may be required.

-## Bolt Examples
+## Examples

-**NOTE**: If you're a beginner to using Bolt for Slack App development, consult [The Basics of Bolt]({{ site.url | append: site.baseurl }}/guides/Bolt), first.
+**NOTE**: If you're a beginner to using Bolt for Slack App development, consult [Getting Started with Bolt]({{ site.url | append: site.baseurl }}/guides/getting-started-with-bolt), first.

 Bolt does most of the things for you.
 The steps you need to handle would be: